 Forum will bring stakeholders together to develop local strategies

-After positive response from the industry, the Nevada Department of Agriculture will host its second annual Native Seed Forum on Tuesday, May 22 with the goal of bringing producers, technical experts and land management agencies together to discuss national and statewide seed strategies.
+The Nevada Department of Agriculture (NDA)will host the third annual Native Seed Forum, which bring producers, technical experts and land management agencies together to discuss national and statewide seed strategies.

-The NDA reopened its seed lab and re-launched the native seed certification program last year to safeguard the species purity of Nevada native seeds.
+The NDA supports the industry by providing wildland seed certification services, safeguarding the species purity of Nevada native seeds.
 Native seed refers to seeds of plant species native to Nevada landscapes, cultivated in this climate.
-These seeds can adapt to Nevada’s unique landscapes, increasing the plants’ chances of survival.
+These seeds can acclimate to Nevada’s unique features, increasing the plants’ chances of survival.